Abdlrrahman/rbktn01-mvp/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > The user can write about anything, i't a blog.
+  > The user can write about anything, it's a blog.

 ## Sub-Heading ##
   > everyone.

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+  > You can write anthing and it will not be saved.

 ## Problem ##
-  > Describe the problem your product solves.
+  > Writing your feelings in a safe environment.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
+  > By never saving the data.

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
+  > It's a great stress reliever.

 ## How to Get Started ##
-  > Describe how easy it is to get started.
+  > Sign up and write away.

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  > I feel safe using it.

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  > It's good to write about how you feel.